funatsufumiya/ofxFade/README.md

 "Bring Your Own Engine/Framework" style.
 You can create more compilcated engine or framework using this helper.

-This addon provides only three functions.
+This addon basically provides three functions:

 - `ofxFadeHelper::alpha()`
 - `ofxFadeHelper::delta<T>()`
 - `ofxFadeHelper::advanced()`

+And two timer classes (which has the same method):

+- `ofxFadeHelper::InteractiveFadeTimer`
+- `ofxFadeHelper::NonInteractiveFadeTimer`

 ## Dependencies